 Below is information for your coordinator:

-Friday, May 16: The COPS Kids Escort to the FBI National Academy.
+The C.O.P.S.
+Kids Escort to the FBI National Academy.
 Officers will meet at the Seminary Hotel Parking area NLT 0830 hrs.
 The usual tours of the FBI Academy and the Marine Corps Museum will also occur.
 Lunch is provided for this day.
 Motor Officers are encouraged to bring challenge coins, decals, patches etc as “give a ways” to the children.

 PVP Communications will furnish food and refreshments at the airport and all reporting escort locations for the motor officers.
 Their continued support to the Motor Officers during this special event is much appreciated.

 I have reserved a large number of rooms at the Crystal City Double Tree Hotel, Arlington VA.
 The special rate for this event is $182.00 a night, plus parking.
 The hotel is centrally located to all Police Week events, local transportation and secure parking.
 The rooms will be released to the public on April 16th, 2014.
 Go to the hotel reservation page to make your reservation using the discount code of “Motor Escorts”.
 There is no parking for trailers.
 These vehicles and large trucks can be stored at the US Park Police Facility in Anacostia Park, Washington DC.

 C.O.P.S.
 Escort Coordinator

 The National Peace Officer Memorial Service for 2006, 2007, 2008 and 2009 are available on DVD.
 To purchase a DVD please call the Grand Lodge FOP at 1-615-399-0900.
 There is no DVD for the 2010 service but there are plans for a 2011 version.